tjtanjin/react-chatbotify-docs/docs/examples/advanced_paths.md

 ---
-sidebar_position: 19
+sidebar_position: 22
-title: Custom Paths
+title: Advanced Paths
-description: custom paths chatbot example
+description: advanced paths chatbot example
 keywords: [react, chat, chatbot, chatbotify]
 ---

-# Custom Paths
+# Advanced Paths

 The following is an example for the `PathsContext`, which allows you to modify paths from outside the chatbot using your own application's logic.
 Note that this is an **advance** feature and is thus slightly more involved in setup.